-One of the most important electronic EDI documents heavily exchanged between trading partners, is the 846 X12 document.
+One of the most important electronic EDI documents heavily exchanged between trading partners is the 846 X12 document.
 It is important mainly due to the evolution of the drop-shipping business that saw a great advancement in the last few years, because of eCommerce and online sales.

 This EDI document originates from the paper-based “inventory inquiry and advice”.
 Basically, it is a notification sent by the manufacturer to the seller, advising about stock status and availability.
-It can include also pricing information.
+It can also include pricing information.
 In other words, this EDI message is to exchange information about stock levels and the availability of goods.

 For e-commerce, it is very important to have up-to-date information about the availability of goods.
 That is why one of the major EDI requirements for Amazon, is the capability of the supplier to transmit an EDI 846 Inventory Inquiry message.
-This is not only a requirement for Amazon exclusively; Other leading retailers such as Cabela’s, Wal-Mart, Costco … all have the same EDI requirement, to be able to feed their eCommerce platform with quality inventory status information.
+This is not only a requirement for Amazon exclusively; Other leading retailers such as Cabela’s, Wal-Mart, Costco … all have the same EDI requirement, to be able to feed their e-commerce platform with quality inventory status information.

 EDI 846 Inventory Inquiry and Advice usage

 The other obvious question about 846: who uses this EDI 846 message other than Amazon and the major eCommerce retailers?

 The truth is that not only eCommerce retailers can use this EDI transaction and exchange 846 documents.
 All trading partners can agree to use it to exchange inventory availability and stock level.
 Some examples:

 - sellers to provide inventory information to a potential customer

 - seller’s representatives to supply the seller with inventory information

 - one seller’s location to give another location inventory information